Bangladesh Handloom Board

-The Bangladesh Handloom Board is a government owned and operated statutory public sector organisation in Dhaka, Bangladesh.
-As of 2024, Mr. Abu Ahmed Siddiquei, Additional Secretary is the Chairman of the board.
+The Bangladesh Handloom Board is a statutory public sector organisation in Dhaka, Bangladesh.

 History

 The Bangladesh Handloom Board was established in January 1978 by the government of Bangladesh.
-It is managed by the Ministry of Textiles and Jute.
+It is now managed by the Ministry of Textiles and Jute.
 It oversees the work of 1.5 million individual handloom workers in Bangladesh.
 It works for the preservation of classical Bangladesh weaving techniques of Benaras Palli, jamdani, and muslin.

 In 1981 it established a professional training institute for the use of handloom, in Narsingdi.
 In 2013, the Bangladesh Handloom Board Act was passed which made minor amendments to how often the board should meet.